EDX-IL/Work_Day_Scheduler/README.md

 ### Continued development

-I would like to further my knowledge of JQuery as it's widely used and very powerful.
+- I would like to further my knowledge of JQuery as it's widely used and very powerful.
+- It would be a simple change to save on exiting the edit event box

 ### Useful resources